Obscur4ns/UKSF_Factions/Takistan/01_takistani_national_resistance_research_brief.md

 ## 29. Local Embeddedness

-TNR should be more deeply connected to ordinary Takistani society than NTEF.
+TNR should be more deeply connected to ordinary Takistani society than NTE.

 Potential relationships: